jonmosco/dotfiles/README.md

 I found myself having to administer several Unix servers and had one offs for configuration on almost all but one.
 I decieded to version my dotfiles and put them into subversion to be able to have consistency across all the servers I log into.
-Now having to administer several remote sites I needed to have an accessable repository, hence thie github repo!
+Now, having to administer several remote sites I needed to have a remotely accessable repository, hence this github repo!

 Installation:
 -------------------------------------------------------------------------------